sortagreg/Android-MVVM-Example/README.md

 explanations.
 You should reference the code in the app for the complete implementation of classes.

-Further down the guide, there is a step-by-step summary of how I built this app.
-I will explain what I implemented, in the order I implement them.
+Further down the guide, there is a [Step By Step](#step-by-step) summary of how I built this app.
+I will briefly explain what I implemented, in the order I implemented it.

+The Master branch will always have the latest full, approved, running, and commented code.

 ## What is MVVM?
 MVVM is a flexible guide and set of libraries used to standardize an